What is winecdote ?

 We think learning about wine should be fun.
 Our wine classes are interactive, include plenty of accessible yet surprising wines from all over the world and exciting blind tasting games!

-Winecdote is founded by Claudia Bastiaensen, who is a certified WSET wine educator and has worked for various wine companies in Paris and London, such as Vranken Pommery and Crush Wines.
+Winecdote is founded by Claudia Bastiaensen, who is a certified WSET wine educator and has worked for various wine companies in Paris and London.

 Winecdote organises wine classes at different venues in East London.
 We also organise private tasting events at any London venue of your choice.